ispeakfishlanguage/elementalBattle/README.md

 The main colors used in the website are:

-*whitesmoke:          Used for text color in the body and other elements.
+* whitesmoke:          Used for text color in the body and other elements.
-*darkgoldenrod:       Used for link color on hover.
+* darkgoldenrod:       Used for link color on hover.
-*rgba(0, 0, 0, 0.7):  Used for the semi-transparent background color of the .container class.
+* rgba(0, 0, 0, 0.7):  Used for the semi-transparent background color of the .container class.
-*black:               Used as the background color for the footer.
+* black:               Used as the background color for the footer.
+* #445361:             Used as a background color for the round selection, restart and rules buttons.

 ![color palette](documentation/images/color_palette.png)